aleph2c/miros/docs/_sources/zero_to_one.rst.txt

   from it's current state, to the LCA.
 However, it should not exit the LCA.

   As an application developer, you don't really care about the LCA acronym.
-You just need to understand the dynamics of exits work.
+You just need to understand the dynamics of how exits work.

 When Spike finally finds Tara he asks her what she learned.
 Bubbling with excitement, she tells him about where the bartender said to take the event, to